Tribex/RapidS/CONTRIBUTING.md

 +"Line 2\n"
 +"Line 3"
 ```
-* Please trim white space from the end of lines and blank lines.
 * Please try to document your code as much as possible.
 It is understood you may not have the time to and others might need to do it,
 but if you do have the time do document, go right ahead and do it and perhaps whatever else may need it!
-* Spaces are preferred over tabs.
-At the same time, we recommend you use tabs in your editor/IDE and just replace the tabs with spaces before commiting.

 ### Recommended Code Style (CSS) ###
 * A Travis CI builder is attached to automatically check the script for any errors.